Lead the transition to sustainable, resilient, and equitable food production and supply chains.

 Martin Roberts

-Director of Digital Learning, University of Cambridge Institute for Sustainability Leadership
+Director of Digital Learning, the University of Cambridge Institute for Sustainability Leadership

 “[...]
 We need food systems that protect our planet.
 It is possible to feed a growing global population while also safeguarding our environment.
 It takes sustainable consumption and production methods and nature-based solutions.
 It takes the smart, sustainable management of natural resources – from farms to fisheries. [...]
 The war on our planet must end, and food systems can help us build that peace.”